 - Pay close attention to the details in storyboards and prototypes.
 In e-learning, it’s important to get things right before a developer completes a full-blown, detailed version of the course.
 Once the course is built, changes become time-consuming to address.
 That’s where the process of storyboarding and/or prototyping can be a huge win.
 If your partner designer/developer shares a storyboard or prototype with you, set aside time to focus in on the details.
 Doing so now will save you and your project team a lot of complicated rework later on.

 - Keep the lines of communication open.
 The relationship between the SME (you) and designers and developers is critical.
 Here are a few tips that can help keep the lines of communication open throughout the project:

 - From the start, establish a mutually agreed upon timeline for major milestones and the final deliverable deadline.
-And of course, make sure to meet your deadlines along the way!
+Have ongoing discussions throughout the process, so you can check in on those milestones.
+And of course make sure to meet your own deadlines along the way!